zarat/Jail/README.md

 # Jail

 Just another interpreted language.

+## Latest updates
+ * Classes
+ * Extensions

-Visit [the interpreter tutorial](https://github.com/zarat/Interpreter) to create your own!
+Visit [the interpreter tutorial](https://github.com/zarat/Interpreter) on how to create your own!